How to Grow Stunning, Spurred Columbine Flowers for Butterflies to Love

 How many times have we heard that phrase when determining whether or not a new business will thrive?
 Location, location, location!
 If you've read many of my articles, you probably already realize that I find that to be very important when determining if a flower will grow successfully and flourish.
 By location, however, I'm not talking about the location of the plant in your garden; I am referring to planting the proper flowers in the zones in which they can succeed.

 Columbine flowers are most successful when they are grown in zones 4-8, and they are very inviting to butterflies and hummingbirds, as well as being resistant to rabbits and deer.
-You are likely to find them growing all over the United States.
+You are likely to find them growing all over the United States but they are notorious for interbreeding, which often produces some pretty interesting flowers.

 The Fully Bloomed and the Unopened Columbine Flower